preciofishbone/OmniaDocsG2/pages/reusable-content/index.rst

-Reusable Content
+Reusable content
 ===================

 Content from one Omnia page can be reused on another Omnia page.
 It's true for variations as well.
 To be more precise, it is content from defined properties that are being reused, so applicable blocks must be present on the target page, for information to show up.

 A property that are not shown for users can be reused as well, for example Review date.

-A prerequisite for Reusable Content to be available, is that "Enable reuse content" is turned on in the Publishing App settings, see: :doc:`Publishing App Settings </pages/page-settings/index>`
+A prerequisite for reusable content to be available, is that "Enable reuse content" is turned on in the publishing app settings, see: :doc:`Publishing app settings </pages/page-settings/index>`

 Note that blocks with reused content are locked on the target page.
 They can not be edited there.
 Reused content can only be edited on the source page.

 Regarding permissions, the editor working with the reusable content on the source page must have editing permissions on the target pages as well, for publishing to the target pages to work.

-Reuse Content
+Reuse content
 *******************
 When you are editing a page where you want to reuse content from another page, do this: